 PRL-8-53 is currently an unscheduled drug and can be legally purchased in the US.

-Benefits and Effects
+Benefits and Effects of PRL-8-53

-Memory enhancement – The older subjects in the only human study on PRL-8-53 demonstrated significant improvements in memory after taking a single 5 mg dose.
 The double-blind study used word memorization as a measure, testing the participants’ ability to recall a list of 12 one-syllable words, first to establish a baseline and then again after ingesting PRL-8-53 or a placebo.
 The subjects were tested on their ability to recall the words 24 hours after hearing them and then again one week later.

 The study results indicate that participants who had higher baseline scores showed the least improvement after ingesting PRL-8-53, while subjects who had demonstrated poorer initial memory or who were over 30 years of age showed significant improvement in recall.
-In an article on the test, Hansl described the effect on the older participants as follows:

 “This group was age 30 or older.
-As might be expected, rote memory did not come as easily to this group as it did to the younger students.
+As might be expected, rote memory did not come as easily to this group as the younger students.
 The average retention after 24 hours when on placebo was just under three words out of a possible 12.
 The average retention after one week was two words.
 However, the same subjects, when learning subsequent to drug administration, retained an average of 5.85 words after 24 hours and 5.25 words after one week.
 Again the increases were statistically significant.
-The improvement expressed in percent of placebo performance was 108% for the 24 hour test and 152% for the one-week recall.”
+The improvement expressed in percent of placebo performance was 108% for the 24-hour test and 152% for the one-week recall.”

-How it Works
+How It Works

-PRL-8-53’s exact mechanisms of action are not well understood, but it is generally believed to regulate the brain’s production of and response to several crucial neurotransmitters.
-In his reports on human and animal studies Hansl indicated that PRL-8-53 potentiates dopamine, partially restricts production of serotonin, and enhances the brain’s response to acetylcholine.
-Though Hansl’s research report on the 1978 human study suggests those actions, it does not clearly delineate the mechanism of action.
+In the only available article on the human study, Hansel said PRL-8-53 potentiates dopamine, partially restricts serotonin production, and enhances the brain’s response to acetylcholine.
+Though Hansl’s research report on the 1978 human study suggests those actions, it does not detail the mechanism of action.

 The only human study on PRL-8-53 was based on the ingestion of a single 5 mg dose.
 There is no data on the effectiveness or potential toxicity of any other dosage in humans.

-Animal studies suggest that the compound has a high therapeutic threshold, but evidence is very limited because no comprehensive toxicity studies have been completed.
+Animal studies suggest that the compound has a high therapeutic threshold, but the evidence is minimal because no comprehensive toxicity studies have been completed.

 Where to Buy